duycs/demo-netcore/README.md

 - Platform as a Service: that provides a platform allowing customers to develop, run, and manage applications without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.\
 https://en.wikipedia.org/wiki/Platform_as_a_service

-- Heroku: is a container-based cloud Platform as a Service (PaaS).
+- Heroku: is a container-based cloud *Platform as a Service (PaaS)*.
 Developers use Heroku (as a server/hosting) to deploy, manage, and scale modern apps.\
 https://www.heroku.com/about

-- Continuous integration: is a practice that encourages developers to integrate their code into a master branch of a shared repository early and often.
+- Continuous integration (CI): is a practice that encourages developers to integrate their code into a master branch of a shared repository early and often.

-- CircleCI: is a platform enables engineering teams with automation.
+- CircleCI: is a platform enables engineering teams with automation and *continuous integration*.
 CircleCI automates your software builds, tests, and deployments.\
 https://circleci.com/docs/2.0/about-circleci/#section=welcome

 #### Now, when you already know about the concepts, you will use Heroku to host and run your ASP.NET Core application via CircleCI continuous integration: